BlinkID/blinkid-verify-android/README.md

 ### Document verification results

-Final result from document verification service are of type [BlinkIDVerifyEndpointResponse](https://blinkid.github.io/blinkid-verify-android/blinkid-verify-core/com.microblink.blinkidverify.core.data.model.result/-blink-i-d-verify-endpoint-response/index.html) and it contains extraction and verification results.
+The final result from the document verification service is of type [BlinkIDVerifyEndpointResponse](https://blinkid.github.io/blinkid-verify-android/blinkid-verify-core/com.microblink.blinkidverify.core.data.model.result/-blink-i-d-verify-endpoint-response/index.html) and it contains both extraction and verification results.

 # <a name="device-requirements"></a> Device requirements